Senior Courts Act 2016

 You could also call this:

-"Appealing a court decision to the Supreme Court in a civil case"
+"Appealing a civil court decision to a higher court"

 Illustration for Senior Courts Act 2016

 You can appeal to the Supreme Court against a decision made in a civil case in a New Zealand court, but only if another law says you can.
 The Supreme Court can hear and decide this appeal, but only if the law allows it.
-This does not apply to decisions made by the Court of Appeal or the High Court, as stated in the Senior Courts Act.
+You can find more information by looking at the law from 2003.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.